zhcet-amu/zhcet-web/README.md

 ### Requirements

-Long story short, you need to have `JDK8` and `MySQL` installed for the project.
-If you are well versed in both technologies and know the steps to satisfy general requirements (MySQL user, database, privileges) for a web project, then you may skip this section entirely to [Feature Requirements](#feature-requirements)
+Long story short, you need to have `JDK8` and `PostgreSQL` installed for the project.
+If you are well versed in both technologies and know the steps to satisfy general requirements (PostgreSQL user, database, privileges) for a web project, then you may skip this section entirely to [Feature Requirements](#feature-requirements)

 #### Java